 Joe Smooth – Promised Land – If any one track represented house music it would have to be Joe Smooth’s Promised Land with Anthony Thomas on vocals.
 Smooth is an unsung hero of house music, first a DJ peer of the likes of Frankie Knuckles and Ron Hardy, then a producer working with many people on the DJ International roster.
 My abiding memory from this track is watching a couple of the most macho football casuals hugging each other on the dance floor of a wine bar I was DJing at when I dropped this track.
 On the video the guy with the flat top and mullet combo is Anthony Thomas, the nerdy looking guy is Joe Smooth.

 Manuel Göttsching – E2-E4 – I’d love to pretend that I was sufficiently with it to have heard of E2-E4 when I was 13, but I didn’t I heard it.
 When it started to get sampled by other people; notably Sueno Latino.
-I hunted down and was blown away by the album (its a 59-minute piece of music but the video clip gives you the gist of it).
+I hunted down and was blown away by the album (its a 59-minute piece of music but the video clip gives you the gist of it and probably the longest Desert Island Discs recording).
 It beat out Klein & MBO as my last track since it sounds fresher, but is a good reflection of the past and present electronica that I listen to.
 Göttsching apparently came up with the music as he wanted something to listen to on a flight.